HardisonCo/.github/international/afghanistan/af-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with af_Health systems in Afghanistan.
+This document outlines how HMS-ACT is integrated with af-health systems in Afghanistan.